Ilhan Omar Blasts Political Opponents And Media Following Divorce

 Omar has been publicly critical of Donald Trump and previously suggested that he would be impeached at some point.

-“It’s not if we are going to impeach this president, it’s when,” she said, per Yahoo News, adding that it’s important for Americans to understand exactly why Trump is facing impeachment to help them understand why his removal from office is necessary.
+“It’s not if we are going to impeach this president, it’s when,” she said, per Yahoo News, adding that it’s important for Americans to understand exactly why Trump is facing impeachment and why his removal from office is necessary.

 Omar is known for being a part of “The Squad” — a group of congressional women that includes fellow progressive Democratic Reps.
 Alexandria Ocasio Cortez, Rashida Tlaib, and Ayanna Pressley.
-Per Hollywood Life, she has been the target of rumors and speculation from the right and has received criticism and even death threats for a past comment on 9/11 that was taken out of context by a tweet sent by Trump.
+Per Hollywood Life, she has been the target of rumors and speculation from the right and has received criticism and even death threats for a past comment on 9/11 that was reportedly taken out of context by a tweet sent by Trump.

-The 38-year-old has also been the target of numerous assassination plots, including one planned by a self-described white nationalist named Christopher Hasson.
-He reportedly dreamed of killing every human being on Earth and — along with Omar — wanted to assassinate Elizabeth Warren, Nancy Pelosi, Chuck Schumer, and Kirsten Gillibrand.
+Also, per Hollywood Life, the 38-year-old has also been the target of numerous alleged assassination plots, including one planned by a self-described white nationalist named Christopher Hasson.
+He reportedly dreamed of killing every human on Earth and — along with Omar — wanted to assassinate Elizabeth Warren, Nancy Pelosi, Chuck Schumer, and Kirsten Gillibrand.